What to Watch Verdict

 The introduction of Lady Loki (Sophia Di Maritino) into the MCU cannon is an exciting — and surprising — move.
 We haven't seen enough of her yet to know whether or not it was a smart one, but she's not where this episode struggles.
 The biggest frustration in chapter 2 is Loki himself, no matter how well he's acted.

 His antics at the end of the episode read far too much Jack Sparrow and far too little Loki Laufeyson.
 You can always trust a trickster to lie for his benefit, but here's where the weekly releases may harm the show.
-Because we now have to wait a week , viewers now have seven days to stew on whether or not Loki's back to his old tricks — tricks we've seen over, and over, and over again — or if he really is acting in the TVA's best interest to further his own goals.
+Because we now have to wait a week.
+Viewers have seven days to stew on whether or not Loki's back to his old tricks — tricks we've seen over, and over, and over again — or, if he really is acting in the TVA's best interest to further his own goals.
 A good cliffhanger is a useful tool!
 But here it just kinda reads like "guess what, y'all, he learned nothing from seeing what he saw, because hubris!"
 Which would totally track for the character, but isn't an interesting watch for all of the viewers who have already seen Loki go through the character progression we have.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.